Below Her Mouth: Plot

-The next morning, the two women again have passionate and urgent sex since Rile will be returning the day after.
+The next morning, Dallas wakes up before Jasmine and seeing her laying beside, it awakens her lust and she kisses her in her sleep.
+The two women then have intense and passionate sex, which both of them end up climaxing together and then have a pillow talk where they get the most vulnerable and Jasmine claims that she doesn't want to get back to her old life.
+She asks Dallas to drive her home but Dallas tells her that she is going to "get them lost".
 While dropping Jasmine back home, Dallas attempts to have sex one last time since Jasmine tells her they won't be able to see each other after that night.
-Jasmine's best efforts to resist this fail, and she succumbs.
-Meanwhile Rile calls Jasmine to inform her that he is coming home after a rainstorm caused his trip to be cancelled early, but she is too engaged in having sex with Dallas to notice his message.
+Jasmine's best efforts to resist this fail, and she succumbs hard.
+Meanwhile, Rile calls Jasmine to inform her that he is coming home after a rainstorm caused his trip to be cancelled early, but she is too engaged in having sex with Dallas to notice his message.
 Jasmine and Dallas move their lovemaking to the bathroom and after a while Rile walks in on them.
 Rile leaves, with Jasmine chasing after him while Dallas goes back home.
 Rile agrees to forgive Jasmine if she breaks up with Dallas for good, which she does after sharing a heartbreaking farewell and a last kiss.
 In the days that follow, the two women are shown to be miserable without each other as Dallas is once again sexually frustrated even after having an erotic encounter with a stripper and Jasmine cries when Rile attempts to have sex with her, knowing that she will never be the same fiancée for him, ever again.

-Sometime later Dallas and Jasmine meet up where they reconcile as Jasmine reveals she told her friends everything about Dallas.
+Sometime later, Dallas and Jasmine meet up where they reconcile as Jasmine reveals she told her friends everything about Dallas.